 Go to Benevity, click Register Now, and then search for your organization.
 Only registered 501(c)3 public charities automatically have a profile on Benevity.

-- You'll be asked for a "Tax Exempt Status Letter" from the IRS.
-If you don't have one (many churches don't), Benevity will accept a voided check as a substitute.
+If your church is not listed, reach out to Benevity's Support Team and ask them to create your profile manually.
+You'll be asked for a Tax Exempt Status Letter from the IRS.
+If you don't have one, Benevity will accept a voided check as a substitute.

 When a donor gives via Apple Pay, the donation is still processed by Stripe, the payment processor used by Giving.
 It gets the same processing fee and the donation follows the same lifecycle that a normal credit/debit card donation would.
 In fact, you can think of Apple Pay as just a different method of entering a credit/debit card.